Egocentric Tendencies Traders Must Overcome to Trade Successfully

 • Egocentric blindness: The natural tendency not to notice facts or evidence which contradict our favored beliefs or values.

-• Egocentric immediacy: The natural tendency to over-generalize immediate feelings and experiences–so that when one event in our life is highly favorable or unfavorable, all of life seems favorable or unfavorable as well.
+• Egocentric immediacy: The natural tendency to over-generalize immediate feelings and experiences — so that when one event in our life is highly favorable or unfavorable, all of life seems favorable or unfavorable as well.

 • Egocentric absurdity: The natural tendency to fail to notice thinking which has absurd consequences, when noticing them would force us to rethink our position.

-Skepticism & Critical Thinking: Think the Trade
+Skepticism and Critical Thinking: Think the Trade

 A great quote from Austin Cline:

 What is the best way to approach or deal with complicated claims?
 What is the best way to apply logic in order to construct sound arguments?
-What are logical fallacies in how can they wreck an argument?
+What are logical fallacies and how can they wreck an argument?
 What other sorts of common errors do people make when creating arguments?
 What can science and philosophy do to help us in our arguments?
 These are all very important questions.
 If you are going to make a claim, you should be prepared to offer an argument that supports that claim.
-Your arguments should, in turn, be well constructed – otherwise, they won’t support anything.
+Your arguments should, in turn, be well constructed — otherwise, they won’t support anything.
 If you want to not only do a better job with your own arguments but also with the analysis of others’ arguments, you should spend some time learning about logic, fallacies, and the nature of reasoning.

-A good example of the “thinking” needed?:
+A good example of the “thinking” needed:

 I toss a coin and heads turns up five times in a row.
 Which side is more likely to turn up the next time?
 Heads?
 Five heads in a row is a pattern — the trend is likely to continue.
 Tails?
 Six heads in a row is unusual so tails is more likely.
 These answers are examples of gambler’s logic — the perception of patterns in random data.
 So which is the correct answer?
 Neither — every coin toss has an even chance of turning up heads or tails.
 It never varies.

-Trend Following Products
+Trend Following Systems